|

 Denisovs sold the property to Count Sergei Rumiantsev, statesman,

-1830s the building passed to Duchess Barbara, the daughter of Sergei
+the 1830s the building passed to Duchess Barbara, the daughter of

-was purchased by Ivan Glazunov, then passed to his son Vasily (Basil).
+building was purchased by Ivan Glazunov, then passed to his son

-Avrora in 1932 by the Soviets.
-Presently in addition to the cinema
+Vasily (Basil).
+Presently in addition to the Avrora cinema the building

-the building houses an erotic nightclub called Golden Dolls
+houses an erotic nightclub called Golden Dolls and the Avrora Café.

 |